yodzeb/paractf/README.md

-# ParaCTF - A IRL Paragliding CTF game
+# ParaCTF - An IRL Paragliding CTF game

 ## Rules
 These are classical ctf rules applied to (real) paragliding.
 A game is set with flags (sort-of-competition-turnpoints : cylinders centered on a point with a certain radius).
 Teams join a game, Pilots join a Team.
 Once a team member enters a flag zone, he/her captures it for his/her team.
 The flags can be retaken by another team, depending on the scoring model in place for the current game.
 A scoring system is attached to the game to calculate the scores and flag statuses (same principle as if a "Race to goal" or "Elapsed time" scoring system is attached to a competition task).